YutaMoriJP/Next-Forum/docs.md

 - down/upvote option - only logged in users
 - sorting option for posts on homepage
 - search functionality
+- replace netlify identity to allow user profiles or extend netlify identity to allow such features

 # Currently working on / Planned next feature